We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 - whether it’s for passive or active pursuits

 - whether it can be worn over or under clothing

 - the price point for its intended use

 Cooling vests aren’t usually covered by health insurance.
 Still, it never hurts to double-check with your insurance provider.
+If you have a flexible spending account (FSA), it’s a good idea to check if the program covers a cooling vest or cooling accessories.
 Some programs may also help offset the cost, such as the Multiple Sclerosis Association of America (MSAA) and the Multiple Sclerosis Foundation.
 Military veterans may also qualify for a free Polar Products cooling vest through the United States Department of Veterans Affairs (VA).

 The most important thing is to listen to your body and to know your limitations.
 MS and its symptoms can be successfully managed.